elmarcu/some-scripts/README.md

 All sorts of scripts and guides

-desktop - scripts,
+linux - scripts,
-commands and shortcuts for working under debian/ubuntu desktop/custom-setting.sh will help set up a workspace with ubuntu instalations atom|vscode docker vpn etc
+commands and shortcuts for working under debian/ubuntu linux/custom-setting.sh will help set up a workspace with ubuntu instalations atom|vscode docker vpn etc

-unix - desktop, shortcuts and useful scripts for mac
+unix - linux, shortcuts and useful scripts for mac

 db - for databases